samuelgozi/firebase-auth-lite/README.md

 ## Setting up Federated identity providers

-You might have noticed that when adding a Oauth Sign-in methid in the firebase console, you are asked to add a URL that looks something like this to the Oauth's configurations: `https://[app-id].firebaseapp.com/__/auth/handler`
+You might have noticed that when adding a Oauth Sign-in method in the firebase console, you are asked to add a URL that looks something like this to the Oauth's configurations: `https://[app-id].firebaseapp.com/__/auth/handler`

 What you are essentially doing is whitelisting that URL, which is a hidden URL that exists in every firebase app.
 When using this library, you will need to add the URL of **your app** instead of the firebase's one.
 You need to add the URL of the page in your app that will handle the log in.
 You'll see what I mean in the docs below.

-You might be curious as to why I'm auoiding using firebases endpoint, well, the reasons are:
+You might be curious as to why I'm avoiding using firebases endpoint, well, the reasons are:

 1. It is more secure.
 The reason you need to whitelist in the first place is for security.
 2. It is way faster, in some cases up to 5 seconds faster.